Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Los Angeles' games this season have gone over 46.5 points 10 of 15 times.
+- Los Angeles and its opponents have gone over the current 46.5-point total in 10 of 15 games this season.

-- The combined points per game average of the two teams, 51.4, is 4.9 points above Sunday's over/under.

-- This contest's over/under is 1.1 points more than the 45.4 these two squads combine to allow per game this season.
+- Sunday's over/under is 4.9 points lower than the two team's combined 51.4 points per game average.

-- Rams games this season feature an average total of 49.9 points, a number 3.4 points higher than Sunday's over/under.
+- These two squads combine to surrender 45.4 points per game, 1.1 fewer than this contest's over/under.

-- The 46.5-point total for this game is 0.4 points below the 46.9 points per game average total in Ravens games this season.
+- The 46.5-point over/under for this game is 0.4 points below the 46.9 points per game average total in Ravens games this season.

 Rams stats and trends

+- Los Angeles has eight wins against the spread in 15 games this season.

-- So far this season, the Rams have been installed as favorites by a 3.5-point margin or more 10 times and are 4-6 ATS in those games.
+- This season, the Rams have an ATS record of 4-6 in their 10 games as a favorite of 3.5 points or more.

-- Los Angeles' games this year have hit the over eight times in 15 opportunities (53.3%).
+- Los Angeles' games this year have hit the over in 53.3% of its opportunities (eight times in 15 games with a set point total).

-- Los Angeles is 7-4 against the spread and 10-1 overall in games when it puts up more than 23.7 points.
+- When Los Angeles puts up more than 23.7 points, it is 7-4 against the spread and 10-1 overall.

-- Los Angeles is 4-4 against the spread and 7-1 overall when the team picks up more than 366.1 yards.
+- In games that Los Angeles amasses over 366.1 yards, the team is 4-4 against the spread and 7-1 overall.

-- This year, the Rams have turned the ball over 18 times, seven more than the Ravens' takeaways (11).
+- The Rams have turned the ball over 18 times this season, seven more turnovers than the Ravens have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Ravens.